Children's Hospital is part of the UPMC family.

 Pittsburgh, PA 15224

 As you are driving down 5th Ave towards the University of Pittsburgh campus, make a right on either Morewood Ave or Devonshire St. to access the large parking lot behind the Congregation.
 There is no charge for parking.
 Please enter through the glass doors at the entrance from the parking lot.
-There will be Camp Chihopi staff in Zoochopi T-shirts to help you with your child’s luggage and direct you and your child to the Registration area inside the Congregation.
+There will be staff in Chihopi t-shirts to help with your child’s luggage and direct you and your child to the Registration area inside the Congregation.

 During Brunch, you can meet other families, staff from the Department of Transplant Surgery at Children’s, hospital staff, and representatives from the supportive services that have contributed to camp.
 A short program will be presented to update you on current treatments and outcomes in transplantation.
 An invitation and RSVP will be sent to you after we receive your child’s registration forms.